-The Department of Epidemiology and Preventive Medicine offers this course in collaboration with the Centre for International Health of the MacFarlane Burnet Institute for Medical Research and Public Health.
+The Department of Epidemiology and Preventive Medicine offers this course in collaboration with the Michael Kirby Centre for Public Health and Human Rights in the department and the Centre for International Health of the MacFarlane Burnet Institute for Medical Research and Public Health.
 Course content is in part based on actual field experiences gained by the MacFarlane Burnet Institute in their wide range of health development projects in more than 20 countries in Asia, the Pacific and Africa.

 The course provides the skills necessary to design, implement, and evaluate the relevant programs that address the major public health priorities of communities in developing countries.
 Public health issues are presented in the broader context of economic and social development, stressing cultural, political, gender and environmental influences, as well as the impact of armed conflict and population migration.